 Have you lied to hide your use of the substance or to justify your behavior?

 If you answer yes to these questions, then it may be time to seek assistance.
 The addition is only one small part of the equation.
 Your body develops a tolerance to the drugs or alcohol, and your consumption quantities will steadily rise.
 This is when you start engaging in compulsive behaviors, and the desire for the drug can remain dormant even after years of sobriety.
 The craving can be initiated by seeing a bottle of alcohol or a needle, so recovering addicts must always be diligent.
-This is why it’s vital to work with a rehabilitation center that will help you deal with the addiction of today while working to develop coping mechanisms that you can use in the future
+This is why it’s vital to work with a rehab center that will help you deal with the addiction of today while working to develop coping mechanisms that you can use in the future

 Residential, Partial Hospitalization, or Outpatient Rehab?